-- researchers: professionals engaged in or managing projects that include the concept or generation of new pieces of knowledge, products, processes, methods, and systems; - technicians and associate professionals(hereinafter as "technicians") who participate in R&D activities by performing scientific and technical tasks, applying concepts and operating methods (usually under the supervision of researchers); - o other supporting staff participating or involved in R&D activities (as craftsmen, secretaries, and clerks).
+- o researchers: professionals engaged in or managing projects that include the concept or generation of new pieces of knowledge, products, processes, methods, and systems; - technicians and associate professionals (hereinafter referred to as technicians) who participate in R&D activities by performing scientific and technical tasks, applying concepts and operating methods (usually under the supervision of researchers); - o other supporting staff participating or involved in R&D activities (e.g. craftsmen, secretaries, and clerks).

-The average registered number of employees converted to full-time equivalent (FTE)devoted to research and development activities brings information about real time devoted to research and development activities.
+The average registered number of employees converted to full-time equivalent (FTE) devoted to research and development activities brings information about real time devoted to research and development activities.
 One FTE is equal to one year of full-time work of an employee fully dedicated to R&D activities.
 This indicator is important especially at R&D personnel whose job content consists also of other activities than R&D (e.g. academics), because it counts only that part of their hours worked, which is devoted to R&D.

 R&D expenditure represents total expenditure (current and capital expenditure) designated to own research and development carried out within the reporting unit or the economic sector irrespective of the source of funds.
-Expenditure incurred outside the reporting unit (external expenditure on R&D) is included in the total R&D expenditure only on condition that it directly serves to support own R&D (e.g., purchase of supplies for R&D).
+Expenditure incurred outside the reporting unit (external expenditure on R&D) is included in the total R&D expenditure only on condition that it directly serves to support own R&D (e.g. purchase of supplies for R&D).

-Data on the direct government support research and development result from information contained in the R&D Information System (secretariat of the Research and Development Council) and in the closing account of the State Budget of the CR for the area of the R&D (Ministry of Finance).
+Data on the direct government support of R&D result from information contained in the R&D Information System (Office of the Government of the CR) and from the State Final Account of the CR for the area of the science, research, and innovations (Ministry of Finance).

-Data on indirect (tax) government support of research and development result from data stated in tax returns of legal persons.
+Data on the indirect government support of R&D (tax relief) result from data stated in tax returns of legal persons.

-Data on patents and utility models were processed on the basis of data sources of the Industrial Property Office of the Czech Republic (IPO CR), which is responsible for the patent protection in the Czech Republic.
+Patent data were processed on the basis of data sources of the Industrial Property Office of the Czech Republic (IPO CR), which is responsible for the patent protection on the territory of the Czech Republic.
 Tables contain only data on patent activity of entities doing their business on the territory of the Czech Republic.
+Patent data are classified using the so-called fractional method.